abhinav/shon-go/README.md

 ## License

-This project is made available under the MIT License.
+This project is made available under the BSD3 License.